BerndiVader/MythicMobsExtension/README.md

-# CustomSkillMechanics v1.218dev for MythicMobs 4.1 and Spigot 1.10.2 or higher
+# CustomSkillMechanics v1.219dev for MythicMobs 4.1 and Spigot 1.10.2 or higher

+##### ** 05.10.2017 *** tweaked stun skill & added playerspin mechanic.
+See playerspin mechanic for details.
 ##### ** 04.10.2017 *** added isvehicle targetcondition.
 See isvehicle condition for details.
 ##### ** 04.10.2017 *** tweaked stun skill. facing=true now works for players & passengers will not be ejected.
 ##### ** 04.10.2017 *** tweaked castif mechanic.